paulgavrikov/visualkeras/README.md

 We currently only support Keras versions 2 and above.
 We plan to add support for Keras version 1 in the coming updates.

 ## Installation
-To install published releases from PyPi (last updated: April 20, 2021) execute:
+To install published releases from PyPi (last updated: June 30, 2024) execute:
 ```bash
 pip install visualkeras
 ```